 You might want to book a DJ to dance the night away, or hire a live band or classical musicians for your reception.
-Some couples like to have a singer perform a live solo piece at their ceremony, others book magicians or celebrity lookalikes for their evening reception just to add a sense of fun!
+We’ve got the most amazing ways to entertain your wedding guests here.

 • Book caterers if needed

-If the reception venue you have booked is not doing your catering then you’ll need to consider hiring outside caterers or, if your budget is tight, catering the wedding with buffet party platters from your local supermarket.
+If the reception venue you have booked is not doing your catering then you’ll need to consider hiring outside caterers.
+Decide if you want unusual wedding catering, such as street food at your wedding, or if you want something more traditional.

 • Book your florist

 Decide how many flowers you would like and where.
 If you want something different, consider embracing the trend for dried wedding flowers.

 If you want to have a toastmaster at your wedding, now is the time to book one.